 Also, the size and weight are ideal for salmon fishing and match the fly rods built with the same purpose.
-But just as Channelmay, this fly reel is also tough to take apart for maintenance.
+But just like Channelmay, this fly reel is also tough to take apart for maintenance.
 I guess it is a thing with classic reels.
 The drag adjustment with this one is a lot better, but I feel obliged to point out that it costs way more than the former with no apparent additional feature.

-- Specific for salmon fishing
+- Specifically for salmon fishing

 - Classic clicker drag is ideal for salmon